libbymiller/covid-uk/README.md

 6 - leisure and sports analyses

 For 50 runs, each set takes about 6-16 hours on a current laptop.

-## Testing After Development

-The R scripts require libaries to be installed (see the `Dockerfile` which contains a list of bash commands showing installation of these) and have been confirmed to run with Rscript `v4.0.0`.

-Included within the repository is a set of tests which are designed to be run from a development branch, they compare the results obtained with the current scripts to those obtained with running the original source code from the parent repository.
-It is recommended you run within the root of this repository:

-`./scripts/run_tests.sh`

-which will run the relevant R code followed by the Python nose tests.
-The tests require you to install the modules contained within the `tests/requirements.txt` file.

 ## Running on Docker (Recommended)